 Keyboarding and Word Processing Course

-This required secretarial course introduces students to the alphanumeric keyboard, including function keys and 10-key numeric data entry, on a computer and sometimes a typewriter.
+This required secretarial course introduces students to the alphanumeric keyboard on a computer and sometimes a typewriter.
 Speed and accuracy is stressed.
 Students also become familiar with working from handwritten or electronic files.

 Students in secretarial courses like this learn how to draft business letters, reports, statistical tables and business forms using Microsoft Office.
 Students in specialized medical or legal secretary programs may learn keyboarding for additional specialty software programs as required.